VA Home Loans: The Complete Guide for Veterans

 Step 5: Underwriting and closing.
 Your file goes through underwriting, any conditions are cleared, and you close on your new home.

 VA loans can also be used to refinance.
-The VA Interest Rate Reduction Refinance Loan (IRRRL), also known as the VA Streamline Refinance, lets you refinance an existing VA loan with minimal documentation and no appraisal.
+The VA IRRRL (Interest Rate Reduction Refinance Loan) lets you refinance an existing VA loan with minimal documentation and no appraisal.
 A VA cash-out refinance allows you to access home equity or refinance a non-VA loan into a VA loan.
-This is a powerful option for veterans who originally purchased their home with a conventional or FHA loan and want to take advantage of VA loan benefits.

 Common Myths About VA Loans

 Myth: Sellers do not accept VA loan offers.
-Reality: While some sellers may have had negative experiences with VA loans in the past, most sellers and real estate agents welcome VA offers, especially from direct lenders with a track record of smooth closings.
+Reality: Most sellers and real estate agents welcome VA offers, especially from direct lenders with a track record of smooth closings.

 Your military service earned you this benefit.
 Use it.
-Start your VA loan pre-approval at DirectLender.com today and take the first step toward homeownership with the best mortgage program available.
+Start comparing VA lenders at DirectLender.com today and take the first step toward homeownership with the best mortgage program available.
+Knowing how much house you can afford with zero down payment and no PMI may pleasantly surprise you.

 Licensed Mortgage Professionals